How many times have your been to meetings that waste time, money and energy (and that’s being polite)?

 Why have I written about meetings?

-The most common place where business communications and business culture work together is meetings.
+The most common place where business communications and business culture meet is meetings.
 Meetings are often a melting pot of communication styles, introverts and extroverts.
 Many meetings don’t work well (one survey shows 47% don’t work).
-Meetings are therefore the sensible starting place to start improving business productivity and getting the WHOLE team engaged.
+That makes meetings a great sensible starting place to improve business productivity and getting the WHOLE team engaged (introvert, extrovert and everybody in between).

 Is this a book for introverts?